Prerequisite Course Requirements

 If a student fails to meet these requirements, his/her registration in the course will be deleted, normally by the end of the 4th class day in the longer semesters.

-Technical Area Selection Worksheet/Faculty Mentor Program
+Technical Core Selection Worksheet/Faculty Mentor Program

-Technical Area Change Form
+Technical Core Change Form

-ECE students are encouraged to select their primary and secondary technical areas when they originally submit the Technical Area Selection Worksheet.
-On occasion, students may decide to change technical areas and will be required to submit a Technical Area Change Form; please note that a student chooses a new curriculum technical area option (EE vs. CompE curriculum), they will be required to sign up for the required math course the next semester enrolled.
+ECE students are encouraged to select their primary and secondary technical areas when they originally submit the Technical Core Selection Worksheet.
+On occasion, students may decide to change technical areas and will be required to submit a Technical Core Change Form; please note that a student chooses a new curriculum technical area option (EE vs. CompE curriculum), they will be required to sign up for the required math course the next semester enrolled.

 Degree Planning & Degree Audit Reviews